Emotional support animal laws

 So what is this ESA letter for housing you’ve heard so much about?

-Simply, it’s a letter from your licensed psychiatrist counselor or psychologist.
-In this letter, he or she vouches that you have an unspecified DSM-5 mental condition and you are in his or her care.
+Simply, it’s a letter from a licensed mental health professional, such as a psychologist, psychiatrist, therapist, or clinical social worker.
+In this letter, he or she confirms you have a disability and that an ESA helps alleviate symptoms — without disclosing specific diagnosis and you are in his or her care.
 And in order to be treated, you require an emotional support animal.
-In order to get one, you would need to be diagnosed with a mental disorder first.
-The list of them is pretty wide: depression, ADHD, bipolar disorder, PTSD, schizophrenia, OCD, phobias, panic attacks, and many more included.
+In order to get one, An LMHP must determine you have a qualifying mental health disability; conditions vary and do not need to be explicitly disclosed: depression, ADHD, bipolar disorder, PTSD, schizophrenia, OCD, phobias, panic attacks, and many more included.

 If you have one of the listed conditions, you need to get in touch with the licensed mental health practitioner, either live or online (using a telemedicine service like ours) and tell the details of your disability.
-LMHP will then provide you with the recommended treatment plan and issue the ESA letter if it is the integral part of your treatment.
+LMHP may issue an ESA letter if they determine an ESA would help alleviate symptoms of your condition.

-With your ESA letter for housing, you can expect to rent an apartment regardless of a ‘no pets’ policy, with fees or deposits.
+With a valid ESA letter, you are generally entitled to live with your ESA in housing with ‘no pets’ policies without fees or deposits, unless exceptions such as direct threat or undue burden apply.
 But what is more important, you would be able to stay close to your pet friend.
 And staying close to the ones you love matters most in the end.